voidedWarranties/openvtuber2/README.md

 (It is worth mentioning that Facemesh tends to handle rolling your head pretty poorly).
 Starting all the models can take a minute or more, and this is likely due to the way tfjs initializes the models.
 Due to this and other tracking issues with posenet and handpose, they are disabled by default.
-The blink detection is disabled by default because the values for thresholding and brightness/contrast are hardcoded and it is almost impossible to use without constantly monitoring the app.